Local 8th grader with severe autism crowned Homecoming Queen

 Emma Rae Ellis has been on Homecoming Court at Westside Junior High for three years in a row.
 This year, students at the school recognized and honored Emma.

-Emma's family says the crowed erupted with applause and cheers as she proudly took her crown at Tuesday night's homecoming game.
+Emma's family says the crowd erupted with applause and cheers as she proudly took her crown at Tuesday night's homecoming game.

 Check out the video to see the touching moment.